The Capacity of Private Information Retrieval: Theorem : Achievability

 To verify correctness, note that every desired bit is either downloaded directly or added with known side information which can be subtracted to retrieve the desired bit value.
 Thus, the desired message bits are successfully recoverable from the downloaded information.

-Finally, consider the rate of this scheme.
-The total number of downloaded bits is $6$, corresponding to $a_1, a_2, b_1, b_2, a_3+b_2, a_4+b_1$.
-The number of desired bits is $4$, corresponding to $a_1, a_2, a_3, a_4$.
+Now, consider the rate of this scheme.
+The total number of downloaded bits is $6$ and the number of desired bits is $4$.
 Thus, the rate of this scheme is $4/6=2/3$ which matches the capacity for this case.